bepasty/bepasty-server/docs/source/install-tutorial.rst

   # add gunicorn and gevent for hosting
   pip install gunicorn gevent

-config file for bepasty -- ``/home/bepasty/bepasty.conf``:
+Config file for Bepasty — ``/home/bepasty/bepasty.conf``:

 Copy ``src/bepasty/config.py`` to ``/home/bepasty/bepasty.conf`` first,
 remove the ``class Config`` and remove all indents in the file.
 The comments can be removed too, if you feel the need to.
-At last modify these two configs variables:
+Finally, modify these two configuration variables:

 ::